 Selected participants who request flight or room upgrades bear the responsibility of the costs resulted from the upgrade.

-Each project will obtain one room for accommodation.
-Projects who have multiple team members attending the workshop may share the room, as long as there are no more than two (2) people sharing the room.
+Each one (1) participant will obtain one (1) accommodation room, shared with another participant.
+Projects who have multiple team members attending the workshop may get one room, as long as there are no more than two (2) people sharing the room.